ekellogg90/E-Commerce-Backend/README.md

 ## Credits
 - People to credit: N/A
-- Tools used: express.js, sequelize.js, dotenv
+- Tools used: express.js, sequelize.js, dotenv, postgres